thachmpham/thachmpham.github.io/content/docs/distributed-system/map-reduce/word-count/_index.md

 Map(hi.txt, content_hi)         => [{hi 1} {go 1}]

 intermediate = [{hello 1} {world 1} {and 1} {hello 1} {go 1} {hi 1} {go 1}]
+// intermediate is the list of all previous Map outputs
 ```

 **Shuffle and Sort:**